 The field of definition $K_f = \mathbb{Q}(\{a_n(f)\})$ of an eigenform $f\in S_k(\Gamma_0(N),\chi)$ is known to be a number field, and so has a well defined ring of integers $\mathcal{O}_f$.
 We will often denote by $K_f[\psi,\phi]$ the finite extension generated by the values of $\psi,\phi$ (i.e. roots of unity), and denote by $\mathcal{O}_f[\psi,\phi]$ be the corresponding ring of integers.

-By a theorem of Deligne \cite{deligne_1969}, for each prime $\lambda$ of $\mathcal{O}_f$ there exists a continuous $\lambda$-adic Galois representation which is unramified for $q \nmid NMl$ and satisfies for such primes (here $\text{Frob}_q$ is an arithmetic Frobenius element at $q$).
-By standard arguments, it is possible to conjugate $\rho_{f,\lambda}$ so that it takes values in $\text{GL}_2(\mathcal{O}_{f,\lambda})$ and reduce modulo $\lambda$ to get a continuous representation In general, the reduction depends on the choice of invariant $\mathcal{O}_{f,\lambda}$-lattice, but the irreducible composition factors are independent of this choice.
+By a theorem of Deligne \cite{deligne_1969}, for each prime $\Lambda$ of $\mathcal{O}_f$ there exists a continuous, irreducible $\Lambda$-adic Galois representation which is unramified for $q \nmid NMl$ and satisfies for such primes (here $\text{Frob}_q$ is an arithmetic Frobenius element at $q$).
+The above properties uniquely determine $\rho_{f,\Lambda}$.
+By standard arguments, it is possible to conjugate $\rho_{f,\Lambda}$ so that it takes values in $\text{GL}_2(\mathcal{O}_{f,\Lambda})$ and reduce modulo $\Lambda$ to get a continuous representation In general, the reduction depends on the choice of invariant $\mathcal{O}_{f,\Lambda}$-lattice, but the irreducible composition factors are independent of this choice.